ZombesModpack/Zombes/doc/README.txt

      1) Create a subfolder named mods/zombe

-     2) Locate bin/minecraft.jar
+     2) Locate versions/1.6.1/1.6.1.jar, we will now call it "the jar"
-         a) Make a backup copy of bin/minecraft.jar, just in case
+         a) Make a backup copy of the jar, just in case
-         b) Open bin/minecraft.jar as a Zip file with a tool like 7-zip
+         b) Open the jar as a Zip file with a tool like 7-zip
-         c) In this minecraft.jar, delete the subfolder 'META-INF'
+         c) In the jar, delete the subfolder 'META-INF'

      3) Go in the 'Classes' subfolder of this modpack's archive
-          - Copy every .class file from it into bin/minecraft.jar Not all class files are required for the modpack to work.
+          - Copy every .class file from it into the jar Not all class files are required for the modpack to work.
             The list of mods and features associated with each class file can be found in 'zombe class files <version>.txt' in the mod's archive